Everything You Need to Know About Snake Plant Growth Expectations at Home

 Common Reasons Your Snake Plant’s Growth May Be Slow or Stunted

 Snake plants don’t need much water, and they like their soil to dry out in between waterings.
-Unfortunately, many people make the mistake of overwatering their snake plant, leading to a stressed plant.
+Unfortunately, many people make the mistake of overwatering their snake plant, leading to a stressed plant that may also display signs of drooping or yellowing leaves.

 Lack of Light